 The second remarkable gathering supervised by the Austrian National Library is the Department of Planned Languages And Esperanto Museum, or the Esperanto Museum for short.
 This one of a kind accumulation gathers relics identified with the built language that was created during the 1880s as a conceivable all-inclusive tongue.
 While it never truly got on in the manner in which its creator would have loved.
 It remains the best-made language ever.
 The accumulation holds such peculiarities as soft drink jars written in Esperanto just as a huge number of books, flyers, and bits of ephemera identified with the language.

 Four round structures, used in past for gas depressurizing, are now buildings for people.
 In 1984 the company closed them down.
 Because of the new gas control systems.
 Those buildings were out of date.
-So the city of Vienna transformed the group of four of delightful structures into lodging networks.
+So the city of Vienna transformed the group of four delightful structures into lodging networks.
 Notwithstanding the living spaces, there are workplaces and retail stores.
 The gas houses keep on being utilized as lodging right up ’til the present time and have built up an astonishing feeling of a network.

 Final thoughts about Vienna things to do

 Vienna is an elegant city, full of things to do and to discover.
 It is safe.
 I have to say that walking in the late evening you might be in some dark and empty streets, but never in danger.
 You can spend there a few days or a week.
-More time you will stay in the Austrian capital, more chances you will have to see the surroundings.
+The more time you will stay in the Austrian capital, the more chances you will have to see the surroundings.
 I can’t say how much time you need to see all the listed places.
 Because I saw them in many different breaks, in various seasons.
 Anyway, you will be happy to have a long holiday in Vienna.
 It is full of opportunities for travelers.
-Now you now all Vienna things to do.
+Now you know all Vienna things to do.

 You will have many options on where to sleep if you want my advice, read about the boutique hotel I have tried.
 It is the same for meals, you can easily find all that you want.
-There are Michelin star restaurants, fast food and so on.
+There are Michelin star restaurants, fast food, and so on.
 In my opinion, you should consider a dinner at the famous Hotel Sacher’s restaurant.
 Are you searching for traditional food?
 Don’t miss the Wiener Schnitzel and the Sacher Torte.
 I don’t know your taste, but I think they will make you happy, especially dessert.

 This short guide comes from my direct experience.
 You can get inspired.
 Book your flight through Skyscanner and read my tips to find the best deals.
 Use Booking to find your hotel in Vienna.
 If you prefer to be more independent, I suggest using Airbnb apartments.
 If you follow my steps, walking around the city, keep a bottle with you.
 You can put freshwater or some other drink you like to get energy.
 I found my bottle, which I consider as a travel mate, on iDeal of Sweden.
-Check it out and if you like it use this code, ID15-506005, to get 15% off.
+Check it out and if you like it use this code, BBMYANASA, to get 15% off.